We can all agree that the COVID-19 crisis made us understand the importance of relationships, care, understanding, and empathy.

 Our customers are expecting us to remember what they like, what they want, their favorite meals & brands, etc.

-This is why I told in many conferences as a keynote speaker (e.g. CMAE, ADGF, CNIG, etc.) that golf clubs must hire business analysts or turn to external experts for such analysis service.
+This is why I have spoken at many conferences as a keynote speaker (e.g., CMAE, ADGF, CNIG, etc.) that golf clubs must hire business analysts or turn to external experts for such analysis services.

-You can be 100% sure that golfers’ expectations will continue to grow as they learn from other areas of their life that technologies are available that can help marketers to personalize their services and products to a very high level.
+You can be 100% sure that golfers’ expectations will continue to grow as they learn from other areas of their lives that technologies are available to help marketers personalize their services and products to a very high level.

 Golf clubs must achieve as soon as possible a personalized, unified experience across all channels and at all stages of the customer journey.

-I would look for customer relationship management platforms that already utilizing machine learning.
-Such platforms are capable of gathering, parsing, and analyzing audience information in real-time
+I would look for customer relationship management platforms that already utilize machine learning.
+Such platforms are capable of gathering, parsing, and analyzing audience information in real-time.

-Golf clubs must shift from user demographics to individually-personalized experiences to remain relevant and attractive.
+Golf clubs must shift from focusing on user demographics to providing individually personalized experiences to remain relevant and attractive.

 Formulation’s Brand Loyalty 2020 study found